-Amendments or revisions to these regulations, policies and procedures may be recommended for adoption by the Chief Human Resources Officer with the approval of the City Council by resolution.
-Such amendments or revisions of these regulations, policies and procedures shall become effective upon approval by the City Council.
+Amendments or revisions to these regulations, and policies may be recommended for adoption by the Chief Human Resources Officer with the approval of the City Council by resolution.
+Such amendments or revisions of these regulations, and policies shall become effective upon approval by the City Council.

-All departmental regulations, policies and procedures as presently constituted or hereinafter adopted, which are not in conflict with these regulations, policies and procedures shall be in effect.
+All departmental regulations and policies as presently constituted or hereinafter adopted outside, which are not in conflict with these regulations and policies shall be in effect.

-D. Compliance
+D.COMPLIANCE